RfidResearchGroup/proxmark3/README.md

   - `hf mf c*` updated the calling structure and refactored of the chinese magic commands (iceman, marshmellow)
   - Started to add Peter Fillmore's  EMV fork into Iceman fork. ref: https://github.com/peterfillmore/proxmark3  (peter fillmore,  iceman)
   - Added Travis-CI automatic build integration with GitHub fork. (iceman)
-  - Updated the Reveng 1.30 sourcecode to 1.31 from Reveng projecthomepage (iceman)
+  - Updated the Reveng 1.30 sourcecode to 1.31 from Reveng project homepage (iceman)
+  - Updated the Reveng 1.31 sourcecode to 1.40 from Reveng project homepage (iceman)

   - Added possibility to write direct to a Legic Prime Tag (MIM256/1024) without using values from the 'BigBuffer' -> 'hf legic writeRaw <addr> <value>' (icsom)
   - Added possibility to decrease DCF values at address 0x05 & 0x06 on a Legic Prime Tag